 Welcome to the birthplace of Canada’s National Parks.

 Just around the corner and away from the hustle and bustle of Banff Avenue is your chance to experience one of the most significant landmarks in Canadian conservation history, the Cave and Basin National Historic Site.
 The idea of a Canada-wide family of national parks, historic sites and marine conservation areas took root at the Cave and Basin more than 125 years ago, with the establishment of the Banff Hot Springs Reserve, which later expanded to become Banff National Park, Canada’s first national park.
-Since that time, a network of protected areas has grown to include natural and cultural treasures from sea-to-sea-to-sea, and it all started here in Banff.

 Leave your mark in Canadian history when you visit the Cave and Basin National Historic Site.